 Everyone knows drinking water is a good thing, but how much water should we REALLY be drinking.
 The standard answer is always eight glasses of water a day.
 But now news reports are suggesting that there can be a thing as too much water.
 So let’s see what the experts have to say on the subject.

-Between eight to ten glasses a day
+How much water to drink in a day according to weight kg? – Between eight to ten glasses a day

 More exercise means more water

 Your size, the out-door temperature and how much exercise you’re doing all play a part in how much water you need to drink.
 Lots of exercise on a hot day means you should look at upping your glasses over the eight/ten count.
 You get 20% of water every day through food (providing you’re not on diet) so as rule of thumb, aim to drink at least 2 litres of water a day.

 A lot of people say they get far more water than they need because they drink large amounts of tea and coffee.
 But these are both diuretics and they lead to water loss, which in turn leads to an increase in the amount of water your body needs.
 This is the reason why in Italy you’re always served a glass of water with your espresso.
 There’s no doubt about it, water on its own is much healthier than any other drink and because it contains no calories or sugar and doesn’t damage your waistline or your teeth.